jhpyle/docassemble/_docs/fields.md

 ## <a name="datatype"></a>Possible data types for fields

 There are many possible `datatype` values, which affect what the user sees and how the input is stored in a variable.
+The following sections describe the available `datatype`s.

-## Text fields
+## Text

-<a name="text"></a>A `datatype: text` provides a single-line text input box.
-This is the
+<a name="text"></a>A `datatype: text` provides a single-line text
-default, so you never need to specify it unless you want to.
+input box.
+This is the default, so you never need to specify it unless you want to.

 {% include side-by-side.html demo="text-field" %}